Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 Admission for the MSOT program is conducted on a rolling basis.

-The priority application deadline is November 15 with a final application deadline of March 1.
+The priority application deadline is November 15 with an extended application deadline of April 1.

 Official transcripts from all previous colleges will be required for admission.
 Transcripts showing proof of an earned bachelor's degree from an accredited college or university must be submitted by the time of enrollment.